We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Wealth on a wall scroll or portrait.

 Mutual prosperity.

 The third character can have different meanings depending on context.
-Here, it means "in common" or "to share".
+Here, it means “in common” or “to share.”

-The fourth character suggests the idea of "prosperity", "flourishing" or becoming "glorious".
+The fourth character suggests the idea of “prosperity,” “flourishing,” or becoming “glorious.”

 It should be noted that these Kanji are used almost exclusively in the context of Judo martial arts. 自他共榮 is not a common or recognized Japanese proverb outside of Judo.

-.
-If you want this slightly-simplified version, please let us know when you place your order.
+In modern Japanese Kanji, the last character looks like instead of .
+If you want the older/traditional version, please let us know when you place your order.

-家內安全 is kind of the Japanese way of saying, "Family First".
-It's really a Japanese proverb about the safety and well-being of your family, and/or, peace and prosperity in the household.
+It's a Japanese proverb about the safety and well-being of your family and/or peace and prosperity in the household.

-Some Japanese will hang an amulet in their home with these Kanji on it.
-The purpose being to keep your family safe from harm.
+Some Japanese will hang an amulet in their home with these Kanji.
+The purpose is to keep your family safe from harm.

-According to Shinto followers, hanging this in your home is seen as an invocation to God to always keep members of the family free from harm.
+According to Shinto followers, hanging this in your home is seen as an invocation to God to always keep family members free from harm.

-We were actually looking for a way to say "family first" in Japanese when this proverb came up in the conversation and research.
-While it doesn't literally say "family first", it shows that the safety and well-being of your family is your first or most important priority.
+We were looking for a way to say “family first” in Japanese when this proverb came up in the conversation and research.
+While it doesn't say “family first,” it shows that the safety and well-being of your family is your first or most important priority.
 So, this proverb is the most natural way to express the idea that you put your family first.

 See Also: Peace and Prosperity

-These two characters create a word in Chinese and Japanese that means something like benevolence with magnanimity or kindness with a forgiving nature.
+仁恕 is a word in Chinese and Japanese that means something like benevolence with magnanimity or kindness with a forgiving nature.

 If this describes you, then you are the type of person that I would like to call my friend.

-This may not be the most common word in daily use but it's old enough that it transcended cultures from China to Japan in the 5th century when Japan lacked a written language, and absorbed Chinese characters and words into their language.
+This may not be the most common word in daily use, but it's old enough that it transcended cultures from China to Japan in the 5th century when Japan lacked a written language and absorbed Chinese characters and words into their language.

 Note: 仁恕 is not commonly used in Korean.